 There are varying reasons for laying on your side.
 But for the most part, it all boils down to comfort.
 When learning how to sleep on your side, it is best to understand why you personally prefer one position over another.

 Are you soothed by the pillow?

-One reason you may prefer to sleep on your side or stomach, compared to your back, is because the sensation of the pillow on your face is comforting.
+One reason you may prefer to sleep on your side or stomach, compared to sleeping on your back, is because the sensation of the pillow on your face is comforting.
 Just like a baby being coddled, it could make you feel safe and secure.
 If this is the case, it may be best to try and imitate this feeling while trying to change your sleep position.
 For some, this could simply mean placing your hand on your cheek or head.

 Do you have back pain?

 Another reason you may prefer a stomach or side sleeping position is that lying flat on your back all night could be uncomfortable.
 And, it may even cause back pain.
 Often, this is caused by having tight hamstrings and hip flexors.
 When these muscles are tight, it can pull your spine out of alignment if you try to lie flat on your back for too long.
 One of the main reasons people experience this is from sitting at a desk all day.

 Don’t be discouraged though, the best remedy for this is stretching!
 And while you’re at it, give your arms and legs a little stretch too.
 It may take a few days to start reaping the health benefits.
 But, adding a few stretches to your bedtime routine will loosen your hamstrings and hip flexors.
 This routine should alleviate any back pain you may have been experiencing from sleeping on your back.

 Another easy option you can use involves rolling up a towel and placing it under your knees when you fall asleep.
 A pillow under your knees can also work.
 It will aid in realigning your spine and alleviate the pressure from lying flat if you have tight muscles.